Convenience Store Robberies and Safety in Mexico

 Robberies became such a problem that Southland Corporation hired Ray D. Johnson, who became the first maximum-security prisoner to escape from Folsom Prison as an anti-crime consultant for the company and an anti-crime lecturer.

-After hearing this story, I didn’t mind too much when one Saturday night in northern Mazatlán I realized that enchiladas would be difficult to make without tortillas, and had walked over to the nearby OXXO Mexican convenience store to find a window had been set up to make purchases from outside the store.
+Knowing this about convenience stores in general, I didn’t mind too much when one Saturday night in northern Mazatlán when I realized that enchiladas would be difficult to make without tortillas and had walked over to the nearby OXXO Mexican convenience store, a window had been set up to make purchases from outside the store.

 I was wrong.
 According to studies, ease of escape, which this wide boulevard provided, made the store an attractive target.
 That, coupled with the likelihood of more cash in the drawer because it was a huge vacation weekend for Mexican nationals, made the store more vulnerable to robbery than those in the central tourist areas jammed-packed with people and traffic.